21 Best Photo Spots In Paris | The Photographer’s Guide

 Nearby landmarks like the Passerelle Léopold-Sédar-Senghor, Pont des Arts, the Louvre Museum, the Seine River, and even Palais Royal are all within a 10-minute walk.
 Bonus tip for families: swing by Angelina afterward for their famously rich hot chocolate.

-Lights, music, drama—Moulin Rouge is a larger-than-life Paris photo location that’s unforgettable, iconic, and best saved for couples or individuals craving something bold.
-With limited photo variety and a slightly edgy atmosphere, it’s all about that striking red windmill backdrop and the perfect nighttime champagne pop.
+Lights, music, drama—Moulin Rouge is a larger-than-life photography location that’s unforgettable, iconic, and best saved for couples or individuals craving something bold.
+With limited photo variety and a slightly edgy atmosphere, it’s all about that striking red windmill backdrop and the nighttime champagne pop.

-Luxembourg Gardens – Elegant Photo Setting in Paris’s Historic Park
+Luxembourg Gardens – Elegant Setting in Paris’s Historic Park

 A favorite among Parisians and travelers alike, the Luxembourg Gardens combine romantic charm with refined architecture, featuring tree-lined alleys, manicured lawns, and historic fountains.
 At the heart of the gardens sits the Luxembourg Palace, home to the French Senate, adding gravitas to this otherwise peaceful retreat.

-One of the best Paris photo locations for nature lovers, it offers a rich variety: regal façades, classic green benches, open promenades, and the iconic Medici Fountain—among the most recognizable in Paris and a dream backdrop for marriage proposals and elopements.
-Perfect for couple portraits, pre-wedding shoots, and family photography.
+One of the top photography locations for nature lovers, it offers a rich variety: regal façades, classic green benches, open promenades, and the iconic Medici Fountain—among the most recognizable in Paris and a dream backdrop for marriage proposals and intimate elopements.
+Ideal for couple portraits, pre-wedding shoots, and family photography.

 VIP Rooftop Photo Settings with Eiffel Tower Views

-Shangri-La Paris – Ultimate Private Eiffel Tower Proposal Spot
+Shangri-La Shangri-La Paris – Ultimate Private Eiffel Tower Spot

 For a luxury marriage proposal that’s breathtakingly private and unmistakably Parisian, the Shangri-La Paris delivers.
 Nestled in the upscale 16th arrondissement, this former royal residence turned luxury hotel is renowned for its timeless elegance, world-class service, and the most intimate Eiffel Tower views in town.